 Well-Being Research Collaborative

-In spring 2018, under the leadership of BTtoP's national evaluator Ashley Finley and senior consultant Lee Knefelkamp, BTtoP brought together leaders and principle investigators from our 15 Well-Being Research Grants together as a "well-being research collaborative" to develop principles of excellence for research on well-being and student success (particularly populations of traditionally underserved students); conceptualize strategies for conducting multi-institutional research; and establish foundations for future collaborative projects.
+In spring 2018, under the leadership of BTtoP's former national evaluator Ashley Finley and former senior consultant Lee Knefelkamp, BTtoP brought together leaders and principle investigators from our 15 Well-Being Research Grants together as a "well-being research collaborative" to develop principles of excellence for research on well-being and student success (particularly populations of traditionally underserved students); conceptualize strategies for conducting multi-institutional research; and establish foundations for future collaborative projects.
 The Collaborative began with introductory webinars and culminated in an all-day in-person workshop with 22 campus representatives.

 Well-Being Research Collaborative Resources